ieeeupsb/workshop_arduino/content/takingMeasurements.md

 ## "Analog" Output

 Unfortunatly, the Arduino doesn't truly have a analog output.
-What it does is "simulate", an analog output by outputing a PWM (Pulse With Modulation).
+What it does is "simulate" an analog output by outputing PWM (Pulse With Modulation).

 ![PWM](./images/pwm.gif "PWM") </br>

-By controling the time between pulse, you can change the efective value of the square wave and "simulate" a value between 0 and 5V.
-PWM is good for a few applications like controling servos, but now optimal when you really need something trully analog.
+By controling the time between pulses, you can change the efective value of the square wave and "simulate" a value between 0 and 5V.
+PWM is good for a few applications like controling servos, but not optimal when you really need something trully analog.

 Using the same circuit as before, try this code and you can see for youself how you can harness the power of PWM.